amigus/dnsmasq-ansible/docs/getting-started.md

 ```

 !!! important
-    Ensure that the user can log as root or a non-root user with sudo _root_ access without any prompting
+    Ensure that the user can log in as root or as a non-root user with sudo _root_ access, without prompts.

 !!! tip
     It is not typical but demonstration purposes,